 I

 (Dear Christ: the silence and the loss; we are born and fall.
-Dear Christ, you too are broken and lost and hanging like a standard over us all.)
+Dear Christ, you too are broken and lost and like a Roman standard over us all.)

 II